 Our board represents a cross-section of our community and has a passion for our organization and those we serve.
 The members work hard to ensure long-term sustainability of the organization and oversee that the funds raised directly affect those in need.

-Ben Williams, Vice President
+Ben Williams, President

 In 2002 Ben co-founded Devine Janitorial Service, LLC, a full service commercial Janitorial company.
 Ben personally knows the ins and outs of the Veterans Administration System as a service disabled veteran (Six years Air Force Pararescue).
 Ben has been a member of Building Owners and Managers Association for over twenty years and served on the board for two.
 Ben and his wife are the caregivers for Ben's Mom, a paraplegic, since 2005.

-Elizabeth Wells, MSN, RN, Secretary
+Elizabeth Wells, MSN, RN, Vice President

 Elizabeth Wells, MSN, RN specializes in Emergency Medicine at Liberty Hospital in Missouri.
 She graduated with her Bachelors in 2012 from The University of Kansas and her Masters from Charles R Drew University of Medicine and Science in Los Angeles in 2015.
 She's a daughter of two retired Army Officers.
 Both her step mother and her brother were both in the Army as well.